Blue Diamonds (aerobatic team): F-86F Sabrejet Era (1957- 1967)

 In the year's air show, participated by the American and Chinese Air Forces, a nine-member Blue Diamond team with three airborne reserves virtually stole the thunder from the USAF Thunderbirds.

 At the start of the performance, team leader Gonzalez stunned the crowd when he took off and rushing toward them snapped his Sabre into a perfect roll with gears and flaps extended only meters from the ground, then at the last moment pulled up into an astonishing Immelman turn, stabbing in the reverse direction.
 It was the first time that at such low altitude and airspeed aviation on F-86F performed such daring maneuvers.
 He capped his solo number with a clean slow roll.

 The applause was loudest when the team went into a difficult cloverleaf with four loops and twists at the top of each leaf, then broke into a neat bomb burst breakaway.

 Born fliers, team members owed their proficiency to constant practice more than anything else.
 Gonzalez rarely flew with the whole band.
 His normal practice runs involved only the basic 4-plane diamond formations.

 In one practice, Gonzalez heard a loud explosion from his cockpit.
-His left armament panel tore off its rivets (Capts Angel Mapua and Romeo Almario as his right and left wingman and Reinfredo Barrientos as slot).
+His left armament panel tore off its rivets (Capts.
+Angel Mapua and Romeo Almario as his right and left wingman and Reinfredo Barrientos as slot).
 Mapua was able to slide out, but Barrientos rammed into Almario.
-Although both aircraft suffered major wing damages, they were able to safely land at Basa.
+Although both aircraft suffered major wing damage, they were able to safely land at Basa Air Base.

-Before the year ended though, the team was mourning the loss of 2Lt Gilberto Ledesma when he crashed while practicing aerial combat.
+Before the year ended though, the team was mourning the loss of 2nd Lt.
+Gilberto Ledesma when he crashed while practicing aerial combat.